voostindie/vincents-productivity-suite-for-alfred/README.md

 With:

 - `location`: the location in iA Writer for this area, defaults to the name of the area.
-- `path`: the root of the notes on disk, defaults to the name of the URL.
+- `path`: the root of the notes on disk, defaults to the root of the area followed by `Notes`.
 - `token`: the authentication token required by iA Writer to control it using URL Commands.
 See iA Writer's Preferences.
 Make sure to check the *Enable URL Commands* settings and click on the *Manage...* button to acquire a copy of the token.

 This is the same as just: